Menu

 • Missing a Colorectal Cancer diagnosis

-When it comes to hormonal health, not emptying your bowels regularly also encourages issues such as poor gut health/Candida and possibly something called “oestrogen dominance” (sex hormone imbalance).
+When it comes to hormonal health, not emptying your bowels regularly also encourages issues such as poor gut health/Candida and possibly something called “oestrogen dominance” (a sex hormone imbalance).

 Ways To Solve Constipation With Hypothyroidism